Call our free Dementia Helpline 0800 888 6678

 If you are accessing our specialist dementia services in a professional capacity as someone who works with people living with dementia, we may collect personal information such as your name, email address, job title, where you work and your professional role.
 This is to help us to offer the correct information and services.
 If you have an enquiry about a specific individual we will also ask for non-identifiable information about the individual including diagnosis, health profile and support network to help us advise you correctly.
 Please note that we do not take referrals from anyone other than the a Dementia UK staff member, an individual or their personal carers.

-If you call the Admiral Nurse Dementia Helpline (0800 888 6678) or are contact by a Clinic’s Admiral Nurse, your call will be recorded.
+If you call the Admiral Nurse Dementia Helpline (0800 888 6678) or are contacted by a Clinic’s Admiral Nurse, your call will be recorded.
 All outgoing telephone calls from Consultant Admiral Nurses and telephone clinic appointments will also be voice recorded.
 This is so we can monitor all calls and ensure that we provide a good service.

 How do we collect your information, and why do we have it?